grame-cncm/faustide/README.md

 # fausteditorweb
-The online Faust Editor can be used to edit and run Faust code from any recent Web Browser with WebAssembly support.
+The online Faust Editor can be used to edit, compile and run Faust code from any recent Web Browser with [webassembly](http://webassembly.org) support.
 It works completely on the client side and it is therefore very convenient for situations with many simultaneous users (workshops, classrooms, etc.).
-It embeds the latest version of the Faust compiler with a [WebAssembly](http://webassembly.org) backend and can run code in MIDI polyphonic mode.
+It embeds the latest version of the Faust compiler with a webassembly backend and can run code in MIDI polyphonic mode.

 ![](/images/editor-help.png)